 Trap crops that leaf miners will attack include radish, chickweed, pigweed, velvetleaf, and plantain.

-This will greatly assist in keeping the plants healthy and enable early viewing of any possible infestation.
+This DIY method works best for lime, lemon, and citrus trees.
+It will greatly assist in keeping the plants healthy and enable early viewing of any possible infestation.

 Commercial pesticides are available, but fortunately, there are also many natural solutions to treat the problem.